-Paper 1: Language skills Paper 2: Literature skills Standard Level Higher Standard Level Higher Level What will I study?
+Paper 1: Language e skills Paper 2: Literat ure skills Standard Level Higher Level Standard Level Higher Level What will I study?
 Grammar consolidation and vocabulary learning.
 Translation and comprehension of unseen prose & verse from various authors.
 Some collaborative work and some independent.
 Same as SL but with some HL only lessons for further practice of the more detailed analysis questions.
 Detailed study of a core verse text - extracts from Vergil's Aeneid 2.
 As well as studying the story and characters we will look at the genre of epic poetry and its features such as scansion.
-Study of two core texts - as well as the Aeneid it'll be extracts from Cicero's Pro Caelio.
+Study of two core texts - the Aeneid plus extracts from Cicero's Pro Caelio.

-Internal Assessment: Culture HL Composition Standard Level Higher Level Higher Level only A handful of lessons at the end of Year 12 for introducing the research dossier task and undertaking research to find primary evidence for your topic.
+Internal Assessment: Culture HL Composition

+Standard Level Standard Level Higher Level

+A handful of lessons at the end of Year 12 for introducing the research dossier task and undertaking research to find primary evidence for your topic.
 The rest of the IA work is done outside of lesson time.
 Same as SL but you'll use your HL lessons for research too.
 In Year 13 you'll create a short paragraph in Latin based on a response to an existing piece of Latin literature.
 There will be lesson time to devise a concept, practice prose composition and then write your final composition.